Hredoy/Hredoy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Copotronic Infosystems Ltd
+- 🔭 I’m currently working on KuiperZ
 - 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate on Full Stack Web Development
 - 💬 Ask me about Web Development